joelmeyerson/hole-cmm/README.md

 This example uses the KcsA structure (PDB: 1BL8) but with the potassium ions removed.

 1. Launch Coot and open the PDB file.
-2. Open the HOLE dialog box from the menu.
+2. Open the HOLE dialog box from the menu. <br />
 `Draw > Representation Tools... > HOLE...`
 3. Select the residue where the HOLE calculation should start.
 This can be done by middle clicking on a residue, or by using the `Go To Atom...` dialog box.
 4. Click the `Set Start Point` button in the HOLE dialog box.
 5. Select the residue where the HOLE calculation should end.
 6. Click the `Set End Point` button in the HOLE dialog box.
 7. Click the `Calculate` button.
 This will generate an output file called `hole-surface-dots.dat`.
 8. Run the holecmm.py script to generate a .cmm file.
-This example uses the colors from the .dat file.
+This example uses the colors from the .dat file. <br />
 `python holecmm.py -i hole-surface-dots.dat`
-9. You can also use custom colors.
+9. You can also use custom colors. <br />
 `python holecmm.py -i hole-surface-dots.dat -o kcsa.cmm -r 0.2 -c1 FF6347 -c2 90EE90 -c3 6495ED`